Blackstareye/lutris-scripts/settings/Claw/README.md

 **Midi** files for claw - used for background music in combination of a synthesizer e.g. qsynth on linux - not localized

+### Do I need `CLAW4.SF2` or `CLAW.SF2` for the background music ?

+Both work, but CLAW4.SF2 has the better quality and a more "full" orchestra.

 ## Music for Claw

+Requirement: The File `CLAW4.SF2` or `CLAW.SF2` needs to be within the gamefolder.

 <https://docs.google.com/document/d/18cRRIteJDQn-CBmRg6dTErAG0EIQwiTElpupEn6HLs4/edit?tab=t.0>

 If you want music you need to use a synthesizer like QSynth.
 Extract the CLAW.SF2 File from the Iso and put it into the folder: